 3. Stop losing your patience with everyday tasks.
 Changing poopy diapers sucks.
 Getting woken up all hours of the night sucks.
 Arguing about homework sucks.
 Nagging your kids to eat vegetables sucks.
 But you know what?
 One day you will change your last diaper, you will sleep through the night, your kid won’t have anymore homework, and you won’t be telling your kids what to eat.
 And when that day comes, you will want to relive all those moments, every last one, because even the daily battles are beautiful.
 The struggles are beautiful.
 Your children’s lives are beautiful.

 4. Stop feeling guilty.
 Mom guilt is the worst.
 I feel guilty daily for something.
 It may be that my kids didn’t eat the greatest meal or I let them play on the iPad too much or I forgot to kiss them before I left to go to the gym.
 But you know what?
 They’re safe, happy, and know that they are loved endlessly.
 Learn to forgive yourself for all the little things.
 Remember you are an amazing parent.

 So right now, right this very moment… PAUSE.
 Look over at your child.
 Take in the beauty in front of you.
 Memorize it.
 And embrace your child.
 Because that moment cannot be lived again, so know there was no better way to live it than that.
 I have spoken to many, many parents, and I have never once heard one say “I regret spending too much time with my child.”

-If you feel like you need guidance in planning for your child’s future, all the possibilities of what could happen, there are resources available to you.
+If you feel like you need guidance in planning for your child’s future, all the possibilities of what could happen, there are resources available to you, look at this web-site for more details.
 Planning financially as well as emotionally can ease some of the everyday anxiety parents experience.
-Whether that planning includes saving for college, managing your retirement, or purchasing a life insurance policy, remember, your one responsibility in this world is to protect your child.
+Whether that planning includes saving for college, managing your retirement planning program, or purchasing a life insurance policy, remember, your one responsibility in this world is to protect your child.
 Learn more about your protective options.